andyfengc/andyfengc.github.io/_drafts/Team foundation server tutorial - (1) introduction.md

 - src: source code of the complete solution
 - db: ddl, stored procedure, sql query scripts
-- doc: design document, installation manual, user manual, - references
+- docs: design document, installation manual, user manual, - references
 - resources: 3rd libs, dlls, runtime tools

-# Fundamentals
+# TFS Fundamentals
 There are some terminologies of TFS:

 `team project` is an indiviaul project of a team.

 `collection` is a group of related projects.

 ![](/images/posts/20180528-tfs-11.png)

 `workspace` is a a mapping of one or more local working folder(s) to one or more source control folder(s) in TFS.
 TFS syncs the client and the server based on workspace.